manichandana/Wipro_Examination_Repo/README.md

 ---Maven clean
 ---Maven GenerateSources
 ---Maven build (tested using tomcat7 Server)
-*The output for the above step gives a link (say for instance http://localhost:8080/WebCrawlerApplication)in the conole which can be opened in any webbrowser for the output.
+*The output for the above step gives a link (say for instance http://localhost:8080/WebCrawlerApplication)in the console which can be opened in any webbrowser for the final WebCrawler output.

 If provided time can include